Manuel-M-M/Metropolix-Movies-Website/README.md

 # Metropolix-Movies-Website

+#### FRONTEND.
+Final project of Full Stack Development Bootcamp at CodeSpace(Málaga).

+## About this project...

 ```
-CLIENT CODE.
 Web for lovers of good cinema.
 Movie search engine, filtered sections for the most popular
 and best rated movies, details of each of them with image, video and all the necessary data so that you
 know the film perfectly.
 For registered users, management of lists of favorite films, views and pending,
 as well as the possibility of adding comments on the films, which will be visible in their details,
 and access to the Metropolix real-time chat with Firebase to exchange impressions with the rest of the users.
 ```

+#### Everything you can do in Metropolix...

+👉 **Search:** Search for movies in our database.
+👉 **Details:** Click on a movie to access its details.
+All the necessary information so that you know the film.
+Image and trailer.
+👉 **Register and Login:**  Create accounts with your details and having access to them.
+👉 **Manage movie lists as a register user:** Add and remove movies to your favourites, watched and to watch lists.
+👉 **Comments:** Add comments to any movie and read comments from other members.
+👉 **Chat:** Participate in conversations with Metropolix members.

 ## Starting...  🚀
  Clone the project to your local directory:
 ````